Welcome to Savannah Law School!

 The 1L Orientation for all entering students will be held Friday, August 11th and Saturday, August 12th.
 You can find the Orientation schedule here.
 Orientation is designed to assist you with your transition into law school.
 During this process you will meet with your faculty advisor and get to know your classmates, staff, and administrators.
 You will learn some of the basic skills necessary to prepare for and excel in your classes, and become better acquainted with the realities of law school.
 Orientation is the beginning of your professional career in the legal community.
 Professionalism will be highlighted throughout the two days we spend together.

-On the Friday afternoon of Orientation, you will participate in our “Foundations to Academic Success” program with Dean James Hicks and a mock class with Professor Chris Ogolla.
-The week before Orientation, Dean Hicks will send you a separate email that contains a video you need to view and an assignment you must complete prior to Orientation.
+On the Friday afternoon of Orientation, you will participate in our “Foundations to Academic Success” program with Assistant Dean James Hicks and a mock class with Professor Chris Ogolla.
+The week before Orientation, Assistant Dean Hicks will send you a separate email that contains a video you need to view and an assignment you must complete prior to Orientation.
 You should also read these two cases in preparation for the program and the mock class: United States ex rel.
 Gerald Mayo v.
 Satan and His Staff and Leichtman v.
-WLW Jacor Communications, Inc. These cases are posted on the website here and here.
+WLW Jacor Communications, Inc.

 The dress code for Friday, August 11th is business casual.
 Saturday, August 12th is designated by the State Bar of Georgia as “Professionalism Day.”
 All attendees are required to dress in business attire, preferably in dark suits.
 We will participate in a workshop sponsored by the State Bar of Georgia’s Chief Justice’s Commission on Professionalism.
 As part of that workshop you will take an oath to abide by the Law Student Oath of Professionalism and the Savannah Law School Code of Student Responsibility.
 You should read the Code (found here) prior to Orientation.
 The Code exists to foster and protect the core mission of Savannah Law School, to establish procedures to deal with violations of the law school’s standards, and to foster the scholarly, civic, and professional development of students in a learning environment that is safe and secure.